 The exit tax could be either avoided or deferred:

 - it would be avoided if the assets are allocated to a PE of the foreign entity (formerly tax resident in Spain) in Spain; or

 - alternatively, it could be deferred if: (1) the tax residence of the company or the PE is transferred to an EU Member State or to an EEA country with effective exchange of information with Spain; and (2) the taxpayer asked for that deferral, constituting the relevant guarantee until the assets are transferred to third parties, when the tax will eventually become payable.
 Late payment interest will accrue along that period.

-In October 2020, the government announced a draft law where ATAD is implemented, amending the current exit tax regime, introducing some situations where the exit tax also applies (i.e., when a PE ceases its activities) and providing that the exit tax cannot be deferred sine die, but it has to be paid in five instalments.
-This draft law needs parliamentary approval which is expected to be completed before the end of 2020.
+Law 11/2021, of 9 July 2021, implemented ATAD, amending the current exit tax regime, introducing some situations where the exit tax also applies (i.e., when a PE ceases its activities) and providing that the exit tax cannot be deferred sine die, but it has to be paid in five instalments.

 Anti-avoidance and other relevant legislation